|

 The Taiwanese got 14 male students to run twice to the point of exhaustion on a treadmill.
 First they ran for 5 minutes at 55 percent of their maximal oxygen uptake, and then for 30 minutes at 75 percent, and after that the intensity increased by one percent every minute until the students couldn't take any more.
 The students had not had breakfast.

 After the session the subjects were given 200 ml sports drink.
-On one occasion the drink contained nothing apart from flavourings.
+On one occasion the drink contained nothing apart from carbohydrates and flavourings.
 [PL] On the other occasion the students drank a product made by Otsuka Pharmaceutical, Amino Value.
 The composition of the drink is shown below.

 Before, during and after the exertion the researchers examined their subjects.
 The table below shows that the combination of BCAAs, sugars and L-arginine led to a rise in glucose and insulin levels, and to a higher testosterone:cortisol ratio.
 The higher the ratio, the more powerful the anabolic processes in the body.